-There is a need to empower Muslim community groups, in Scotland and elsewhere, to synchronise digital and in-person programming, to allow people to access the benefits offered by either medium.
+There is a need to empower Muslim community groups to synchronise digital and in-person programming, to allow people to access the benefits offered by either medium.
 Policy makers and community groups should collaborate to facilitate digital and in-person synchronisation of events.